festinalente/ArtisanPWA/README.md

 2. Go to [Mongo Atlas](https://cloud.mongodb.com/), sign up, set up a database for your app with a single empty collection called **entity**.
 Here you will need to get your password, username and URL for use further down setting these for use.
+Edit the mongoDBUrl url bellow with your server address where it says **server_address**, leave no spaces.

-3. Go to [Stripe] https:stripe.com and set up an account, obtain a Stripe token.
+3. Go to [Stripe] https:stripe.com and set up an account, obtain your Stripe tokens.

 4. Generate a salt key and iv hashes.
 E.g. on Linux open your terminal and type the following command: